hansroland/reflex-dom-inbits/tutorial.md

 ## The Function family *el*, *elAttr*, *elClass*, *elDynAttr*, *elDynClass*

-Reflex-dom has 2 function families to create all the different kinds of DOM elements:
+Reflex-dom has 2 function families to create all the different kind of DOM elements:

 * el, elAttr, elClass, elDynAttr, elDynClass
 * el', elAttr', elClass', elDynAttr', elDynClass'

 First we will look at the family without the primes ' in the name.
-We will cover the second function family with the primes in the name in a later section.
+We will cover the second function family with the primes in the names in a later section.

 ## Function: *el*